 Psychologist Dr. Al Siebert, author of The Survivor Personality: Why Some People Are Stronger, Smarter, and More Skillful at Handling Life’s Difficulties, examines some interesting differences between survivors.

 Every transformational journey is unique, he reminds us, but some survivors remain emotionally wounded for life.
 They relive and re-experience distressing moments again and again.
 On the other hand, some survivors recover fairly well with the help of an accommodating family and friends, or appropriate professional help.
+See also: Are You a Victim or a Survivor?

 Some, however, do more than simply recover, and survivors in this third group have two things in common, according to Dr. Siebert: